TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 {% include candid-image.html src="/assets/images/home-assistant/plotly-grid-import.png" alt="Plotly Graph Card displaying Grid Import Statistics" %}

 It's also harder to use.
 The Plotly Graph Card documentation misses out some important options that you have to infer from Plotly.js documentation.
-For example, there's no mention of how to switch to a bar chart.
-I *think* it's all there but it's a battle digging it out.
+For example, there's no mention of how to switch to a bar chart ([turns out](https://github.com/dbuezas/lovelace-plotly-graph-card/discussions/131) you need to add `type: bar` to the series).

+I *think* everything I need is there but it's a battle digging it out.
 As ApexCharts does what I needed, I stopped here.

 ```yaml
 type: custom:plotly-graph